fidelity/awsrun/README.md

   users?
 Install the AWS CLI on your own if you plan on using the built-in `aws` command.

+* Reorganized the documentation.
+The CLI user guide and reference are now part of the `awsrun.cli` module documentation.
+The user guide on writing commands has been moved to the `awsrun.commands` module.
+Lots of other minor edits were made as part of this reorganization.
+Hopefully, things are easier to find with the new layout.

 * Fonts used in documentation have been updated to use Charter and Fire Mono.

 ### v2.1.0